-It is proven that balls in sports games, when played in Denver’s grounds, are thrown farther.
-This is all thanks to the city’s high altitude which makes the air thinner.
-It also has less vapor, making you see a “bluer” air than the usual.
+It is proven that balls in sports games are thrown farther when played on Denver’s grounds.
+This is all thanks to the city’s high altitude, which makes the air thinner.
+It also has less vapor, making you see a “bluer” air than usual.

 What food is Denver most famous for?

 The food item that Denver is most known for is its Rocky Mountain oysters.
 What makes this food so special?
 And before we dig further – it’s seafood?
 Rocky Mountain oysters are actually bull calf testicles.
 You slice them, deep fry them, and serve them with classic sauces.
 Buckhorn Exchange, Denver’s oldest restaurant, serves it with horseradish dip.
 If you want to try Rocky Mountain oysters in Denver, Colorado, head over to the Coors Field’s Stall 144 and bite into this chewy but crispy local delicacy.

 How many days do you need to visit Denver?